-(v) A list of major fire hazards associated with the normal use and occupancy of the premises, including maintenance and housekeeping procedures-:

-(vi) Identification and assignment of personnel responsible for maintenance of systems and equipment installed to prevent or control fires-; and
+- (I) Fire alarm annunciator panels and controls. - (v) A list of major fire hazards associated with the normal use and occupancy of the premises, including maintenance and housekeeping procedures. - (vi) Identification and assignment of personnel responsible for maintenance of systems and equipment installed to prevent or control fires.

-(vii) Identification and assignment of personnel responsible for maintenance, housekeeping and controlling fuel hazard sources.

-(d) Employee Training and Response Procedures shall include the following:

-(i) Employees shall be trained in the fire emergency procedures described in their fire evacuation and fire safety plans;

-(ii) Employees shall receive training in the contents of fire safety and evacuation plans and their duties as part of new employee orientation and at least annually thereafter.
-Records shall be kept and made available to the fire official or Department of Family Services personnel upon request; and

-(iii) Employees shall be trained in fire prevention, evacuation and fire safety in accordance with the following:

-(A) Employees shall be apprised of the fire hazards of the materials and processes to which they are exposed;

-(B) Each employee shall be instructed in the proper procedures for preventing fires in the conduct of their assigned duties;

-(C) Employees shall be familiarized with the fire alarm and evacuation signals, their assigned duties in the event of an alarm or emergency, evacuation routes, areas of refuge, exterior assembly areas, and procedures for evacuation; and

-(D) Employees shall be trained to know the locations and proper use of fire extinguishers.

-(a) Emergency evacuation drills shall be held monthly in Group E occupancies and all occupants shall participate.
-Responsibility for the planning and conduct of drills shall be assigned to competent persons designated to exercise leadership.:

-- (i) Be held monthly in Group E Occupancies; - (ii) Require all occupants to participate;

-(iii) Be planned and conducted by the director or staff;

-(iv) Require prior notification to the fire official when required;

-(v) Be conducted at different hours of the day or evening, during the recess or gymnastic periods, at unexpected times and under varying conditions, to avoid distinction between drills and actual fires.
-Drills shall be held to simulate the unusual conditions that occur in case of fire; and

-(vi) Be initiated by activating the fire alarm system where a fire alarm system is provided.

-(b) Prior notification of emergency evacuation drills shall be given to the fire official when required.

-(c) Emergency evacuation drills shall be conducted at different hours of the day or evening, during the recess or gymnastic periods, at unexpected times and under varying conditions, to avoid distinction between drills and actual fires.
-Drills shall be held to simulate the unusual conditions that occur in case of fire.

-(d)(b) Outdoor assembly areas shall be designated and shall be located a safe distance from the building being evacuated so as to avoid interference with fire department operations.
+(vii) Identification and assignment of personnel responsible for maintenance, housekeeping and controlling fuel hazard sources. (d) Employee Training and Response Procedures shall include the following: Employees shall be trained in the fire emergency procedures described in their fire evacuation and fire safety plans; (ii) Employees shall receive training in the contents of fire safety and evacuation plans and their duties as part of new employee orientation and at least annually thereafter.
+Records shall be kept and made available to the fire official or Department of Family Servics personnel upon request; (iii) Employees shall be trained in fire prevention, evacuation and fire safety in accordance with the following: (A) Employees shall be apprised of the fire hazards of the materials and processes to which they are exposed; (B) Each employee shall be instructed in the proper procedures for preventing fires in the conduct of their assigned duties; (C) Employees shall be familiarized with the fire alarm and evacuation signals, their assigned duties in the event of an alarm or emergency, evacuation routes, areas of refuge, exterior assembly areas, and procedures for evacuation; and (D) Employees shall be trained to know the locations and proper use of fire extinguishers.
+Section 17.
+Emergency Evacuation Drills (Fire Drills).
+Emergency evacuation drills shall be held monthly in Group E occupancies and all occupants shall participate.
+Responsibility for the planning and conduct of drills shall be assigned to competent persons designated to exercise leadership. (b) Prior notification of emergency evacuation drills shall be given to the fire official when required. (c) Emergency evacuation drills shall be conducted at different hours of the day or evening, during the recess or gymnastic periods, at unexpected times and under varying conditions, to avoid distinction between drills and actual fires.
+Drills shall be held to simulate the unusual conditions that occur in case of fire. (d) Outdoor assembly areas shall be designated and shall be located a safe distance from the building being evacuated so as to avoid interference with fire department operations.
 The assembly areas shall be arranged to keep each class separate to provide accountability of all individuals.

-(i) As building occupants arrive at the assembly point, the responsible staff or auxiliary staff person shall determine if all occupants have been successfully evacuated or have been accounted for.

-(e)(c) Records shall be maintained of required emergency evacuation drills and include the following information:

-- (i) Identity of the person conducting the drill; - (ii) Date and time of drill;

-- (iii) Notification method used;

-- (iv) Staff members on duty and participating;

-- (v) Number of occupants evacuated;

-- (vi) Special conditions simulated;

-- (vii) Problems encountered;

-- (viii) Weather conditions when occupants were evacuated; and

-- (ix) Time required to accomplish complete evacuation.

-(f) Where a fire alarm system is provided, emergency evacuation drills shall be initiated by activating the fire alarm system.

-(g) As building occupants arrive at the assembly point, the responsible staff or auxiliary staff person shall determine if all occupants have been successfully evacuated or have been accounted for.

-$\frac{h}{d}$ No one shall reenter the premises until authorized to do so by the staff or auxiliary staff person in charge.

-(i)(e) If the child care center is a preschool, the first emergency evacuation drill of each school year shall be conducted within ten (10) days of the beginning of classes.

-These fire standards are basic requirements.
-The fire official, after conducting an onsite fire inspection, may require correction of other fire hazards.
+(e) Records shall following information: be maintained of required emergency evacuation drills and include the (i) Identity y of the person conducting the drill; (ii) Date a nd time of drill; (iii) Notific ation method used; (iv) Staff m embers on duty and participating; (v) Numbe er of occupants evacuated; (vi) Special conditions simulated; (vii) Proble ms encountered; (viii) Weathe er conditions when occupants were evacuated; and (ix) Time r equired to accomplish complete evacuation. (f) Where a fire a by activating the fire alarm sy larm system is provided, emergency evacuation drills shall be initiated stem. ecupants arrive at the assembly point, the responsible staff or auxiliary if all occupants have been successfully evacuated or have been (h) No one shall to staff person in charge. reenter the premises until authorized to do so by the staff or auxiliary re center is a preschool, the first emergency evacuation drill of each d within ten (10) days of the beginning of classes. are basic requirements.
+The fire official, after conducting an on- uire correction of other fire hazards.